hurni/API_opendata.swiss/README.md

 Basic python scripts for practical applications of the CKAN-API of opendata.swiss.

-Examples are
+Examples are:

 _[ADD NAME OF REPO]_ : use requests.get() for basic reporting on datasets and organizations.
 As queries via the API of opendata.swiss do not require any authentification, anyone should be able to use this script.

-    The script [ADD NAME OF REPO] creates python dictionaries and csv-files on
+_[ADD NAME OF REPO]_ : create a python dictionaries and csv-files on
     - organization_slugs and political_level
     - political_level and number of packages
     - swiss federal administration departements ("ministries") and number of packages